The world of consumption has stopped consuming.

 - increased its stock, which has grown from 1000 to around 2 million books;

 - increased sales, with around 9 million products sold so far;

 - sealed important partnerships with the leading online shopping platforms, such as Amazon, which is one of the leading e-commerce giants to have got behind World of Books.

 Without doubt, this is a success story that should inspire us all to look at the second-hand market with new eyes.

 Forget the dusty image that the sector once had.
-It’s time we recognised the true value of products.
-Time we extended their lifecycles.
-Time we transformed the sustainable approach into a profitable one, adding value for our companies in the process.
+It’s time we recognise the true value of products.
+Time we extend their lifecycles.
+Time we transform the sustainable approach into a profitable one, adding value for our companies in the process.